agrrh/agrrh.com/technical/raid_levels.md

 D xor B xor C = A
 ```

-It is always possible to obtain one of operands values using XOR while you know all the rest of operands.
+It is always possible to restore one of operands values using XOR while you know all the rest of operands.
+Total number of operands doesn't matter here.

 ## RAID 10